alonisser/introduction-rabbitmq/presentation.md

 ## Now the Business demands another, unspecified before, usage:

-Deposit should also be recorded as a transaction.
+**"Attention: From now on, deposits should also be recorded as a transaction."**

 Since we have a transaction app that listens to the message queue, we add a handler for the same event in this app:

 ```python